Bisphenol A – overview of testing requirements in the EU

-Prompted by the new evaluation, the European Commission is set to ban the use of bisphenol A in food contact materials in 2024.2 While the ban is not in place yet, existing EU regulations prohibit bisphenol A’s use in some cases and limit its migration into food, toys, and drinking water in others.
+Prompted by the new evaluation, the European Commission is set to ban the use of bisphenol A in food contact materials.2 While the ban is not in place yet, existing EU regulations prohibit bisphenol A’s use in some cases and limit its migration into food, toys, and drinking water in others.
 Compliance with these limitations can be verified through laboratory testing.

 What is bisphenol A?